 This is where a large mortgage loan can work.
 We help many high-net-worth clients obtain large mortgages from high-street lenders and the private banks in order to buy residential property to live in, second homes or high-value buy-to-let investments.
 We are whole-of-market brokers so we can look at all the products on the market to ensure we find the right product for your particular circumstances.

 As a general rule, there are some high-street lenders who will lend up to £5m and a few who will even go up to £10m.
 But if you need to borrow more than this, and even if you don’t but have more complex income or property requirements, a private bank may be the answer.

 High-street lenders are offering competitive rates and are best suited for straightforward, vanilla cases where the property is not unusual or complex and the borrower’s income is also uncomplicated.
 However, not everyone is in this position.
 If you are buying a more unusual property ¬– a large main house with several cottages in the grounds; a listed building or one of unusual construction; a sizeable farm or estate – it may be that high-street lenders don’t want to lend in that scenario.
 A private bank could be a better option; their underwriting is more sophisticated and they really get to understand the borrower and their requirements.

-The private banks may charge a slightly higher rate than their high-street equivalents but one of their advantages is that they have more sophisticated underwriting, so can tailor the product and rate to fit the individual borrower.
+The private banks may charge a slightly higher rate than their high-street equivalents.
+But one of their advantages is that they have more sophisticated underwriting.
+So can tailor the product and rate to fit the individual borrower and Financial Services.
 The high-street banks simply can’t offer this level of detail because of the sheer volume of lending they do.

-All private banks wish to establish a relationship with the applicant which goes beyond lending them money and some may ask you to transfer assets under management (AUM) over, such as savings, investments or a pension.
+All private banks wish to establish a relationship with the applicant which goes beyond lending them money.
+Some may ask you to transfer assets under management (AUM) over, such as savings, investments or a pension.
 But increasingly many private banks do not insist upon this.